AntonHakansson/hakanssn.com/posts/arena_allocator__default_to_allocating_from_the_back.md

 updated_at: 2025-07-08
 ---

-# Arena Allocator: Default to allocating from the back!

 [The Arena Allocator](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator)
 is a simple, yet powerful, memory management technique.
 However, most arena allocators leave untapped potential by only using one end.
 It